The history of the monkeys - and a trip to Denmark.

 Child labor in Sri Lanka is not permitted.
-Children must first work from the age of 15, legislation that is respected and valued by the manufacturer.
+The children must first work from the age of 15, a legislation that is respected and valued by the manufacturer.

 As women in Sri Lanka stop working when they have children, the families' finances are often extremely strained and the families are dependent on the men's income.
 The Fairtrade factory helps to ensure a better future for their employees.

 The factory employs a driver who drives home to the women who cannot show up at the factory.
 The employee drives home to the women with materials so that they have the opportunity to work from home and thus earn their own money.